 Is parking on the block being factored into the project?

-The parking deck on the site will remain and the county, as the current owner of the 620-space parking deck, will continue to manage the deck unless otherwise agreed to.
+The parking deck on the site will remain and the county, as the current owner of the 620-space parking deck, will continue to manage the deck.
+Parking will be provided for the museum and library patrons as well as private development.

-Below is a detailed timeline for the project:
+Below is a detailed timeline of the project:

 |Solicitation/Phase I: Request for Qualifications (RFQ) released||April 30, 2018|